Photo Credit: James Willamor

 With the rental market in its current state, you should be particularly conscious of your rights as a tenant in North Carolina to ensure that you don’t get swindled by any shady landlords.

 - North Carolina Required Landlord Disclosures

-- North Carolina Security Deposit Limits and Deadlines
+- Security Deposit Limits and Deadlines in North Carolina

 - North Carolina Tenant Rights to Withhold Rent

-And if the city life isn’t for you, Durham has plenty of closeby areas with decent options for settling down.
+And if the city life isn’t for you, Durham has plenty of nearby areas with decent options for settling down.

 Durham is centrally located so, it’s pretty easy to find a place to settle down outside of the city that’s within commuting distance to Chapel Hill and Raleigh.

 The median home value in Durham experienced a 21% increase from 2020 to 2021, raising it to $321,374.

 While living in the city or near universities can be both hectic and expensive, the suburbs around Durham can provide some reasonably priced housing options with easy commuter access.

 Brier Creek is the perfect town for those looking to find real estate outside of Durham proper but still wish to be near plenty of stuff to do and within a reasonable commuting distance of both Raleigh and the Research Triangle Park.
 Homes tend to be a bit pricier here, but it’s made up for with the sheer amount of amenities and proximity to city hubs.

 Meanwhile, located just north of Durham, the town of Gorman is an excellent option for new home owners looking to settle near the city.
 Gorman has a lower crime rate than Durham proper and features homes with smaller price tags that are perfectly suited for newly married couples without children.

 Use our moving cost calculator to estimate your moving costs to Durham.